nightroman/FarNet/PowerShellFar/README.md

 * `[Esc]`

-    Closes or clears the panel.
-You may be prompted to clarify.
+    Closes the panel and opens its parent panel, if any.

 * `[ShiftEsc]`

-    Closes the current panel together with all its parent panels.
+    Closes the panel together with parent panels, if any.

 * `[Enter]`

-    Enters folders, opens items (registered file types, etc.), etc. Actual action depends on a particular panel, for example in list panels it may be used for editing values via command line with prefix `=`.
+    Enters folders, opens items, and etc. The actual action depends on a panel, for example in list panels it may be used for editing values in the command line using the prefix `=`.

 * `[ShiftEnter]`, `[CtrlA]`

     Opens a panel with provider properties of the current item.
-You can modify, add and delete some properties (depending on a provider).
-Example: key values of Registry provider.
+You can modify, add and delete some properties, depending on a provider.
+Example: Registry key values.

 * `[CtrlPgDn]`

     Opens a panel with the current object members.
-If a member type is *Property* you also can open its members by `[CtrlPgDn]` and so on.
+If the current member type is *Property* then you can also open its members by `[CtrlPgDn]` and so on.
     Use `[CtrlShiftM]` to switch member modes.

 * `[CtrlG]`

     Apply command.
-Opens an input box and prompts to enter a command to be invoked for each object `$_` in selected in the panel.
+Opens an input box in order to enter a command and invoke it for each object `$_` of the selected items or the current item.

 * `[CtrlQ]`